MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 ms.topic: get-started-article
 ms.assetid: 20fee213-8ba5-4cd3-87a6-e77359e82bc0
 author: stevenek
-ms.date: 11/20/2017
+ms.date: 11/28/2017
 description: Deploy Storage Spaces Direct in a hyper-converged cluster in a test lab. ms.localizationpriority: medium
 ---
-# Deploying Storage Spaces Direct in a hyper-converged or disaggregated solution
+# Deploying Storage Spaces Direct

 >Applies to: Windows Server 2016

 This topic provides instructions for how to deploy [Storage Spaces Direct](storage-spaces-direct-overview.md) to provide software-defined storage for your workloads.
-It describes both hyper-converged solutions where the cluster hosts the storage and virtual machines as well as a disaggregated (also known as converged) solution where workloads run on a different cluster.
+It describes both hyper-converged solutions where the cluster hosts the storage and virtual machines as well as a converged (also known as disaggregated) solution where workloads run on a different cluster.
 Storage Spaces Direct runs on Windows Server 2016 Datacenter Edition.

 > [!NOTE]
 > Note that for production environments we recommend acquiring a *Windows Server Software-Defined* hardware/software offering, which includes production deployment tools and procedures.
 These offerings are designed, assembled, and validated to meet Microsoft's requirements for private cloud environments, helping ensure reliable operation.
 More information about the program and links to our partner websites can be found at: [Windows Server Software Defined](https://www.microsoft.com/cloud-platform/software-defined-datacenter).